huahuajhu/ai-infra-transition-lab/radixark_ai_infra_study_plan.md

 - JAXPR and HLO/StableHLO dump where possible.
 - Notes on HLO ops, fusion, sharding, and SPMD partitioning.
 - TPU notes: what was tested locally and what would need TPU access.
-- README mapping this to Radix TPU Systems requirements.
+- README mapping this to TPU/JAX/XLA systems expectations.

 LinkedIn angle: "I traced a tiny JAX/Pallas program from Python-level code down toward compiler IR to understand TPU systems work."